 Most of the seafood consumed in the U.S. is imported.
-In 2020, the U.S. imported 6.1 billion pounds of seafood products, valued at \$21.4 billion (NOAA 2021).
-The overall balance of trade in edible seafood products in 2020 was a deficit of \$17.0 billion, essentially holding steady.
-The top imported products were shrimp, salmon fillet, whole salmon, whole tuna, and canned tuna.
-Shrimp remains the most overall valuable import, accounting for 27 percent of the value of total edible imports.
+In 2020, the U.S. imported 6.1 billion pounds of seafood products, valued at \$21.4 billion (NOAA 2021).17 The overall balance of trade in edible seafood products in 2020 was a deficit of \$17.0 billion, essentially holding steady.

-Import data for Spanish mackerel are not available; however, there is import data for mackerel.
+Import data for Spanish mackerel are not available; however, there are import data for mackerel.
 From 2018 through 2022, the Gulf Region imported, on average, almost 225 times as much mackerel than it exported out of the country by weight (NMFS Foreign Fishery Trade data).
 Imported seafood affects the ex-vessel prices that commercial fishermen receive for their landings and tend to set the price in domestic markets where imports dominate.
 Additional information on U.S. seafood trade can be found in NMFS (2022) or on imports of seafood products can be found in Ferreira et al. (2022) and are incorporated by reference.